bargoldi/time-events-manager/README.md

 # time-events-manager
-Manage Javascript's timeouts and intervals collection
+View and Manage Javascript's timeout and interval collections

 # Installation